IMG_1801.png

 His own smart, melodic songs and dynamic shows continued to win fans, including charismatic ’80s Power Station vocalist Michael Des Barres.
 He calls Jeremy “a rare and unique artist whose derivations are untraceable — a great songwriter and performer.”
 That fan club expanded in 2016 and 2017 when Jeremy was a featured singer on the global Celebrating David Bowie tours, joining Bowie’s own band and fellow singer Holly Palmer in backing Ian Astbury, Adrian Belew, Def Leppard’s Joe Elliot, Perry Farrell, Spandau Ballet frontman Tony Hadley, Fishbone’s Angelo Moore, Oscar-winning actor Gary Oldman, and Gavin Rossdale.
 Jeremy knows his way around a stage — he started his first rock band at 13 — but holding your own amid veteran artists of that caliber is no small feat.
 So it’s telling that he earned their respect.
 “Jeremy has a beautiful voice and sang a great version of ‘Man Who Sold the World’ with me on a Bowie Celebration,” says longtime Bowie keyboardist Mike Garson.
 “One big talent.”

 A frequent collaborator with J.J.
-Abrams’ production company Bad Robot, Jeremy has composed scores for documentaries (2014’s Showrunners: The Art of Running a TV Show and 2016’s BAFTA-nominated The Eagle Huntress) as well as film (director Trevor Ryan’s award-winning Welcome to Willits).
+Abrams’ production company Bad Robot, Jeremy has composed scores for documentaries (2022’s Batali: The Fall of a Superstar Chef, 2014’s Showrunners: The Art of Running a TV Show and 2016’s BAFTA-nominated The Eagle Huntress) as well as film (director Trevor Ryan’s award-winning Welcome to Willits).
 Now based in Nashville, he still shuttles regularly to LA for recording sessions.
-He’s made three solo EPs and in February he released the two-track reggae-pop set “Beggar’s Earth” — songs he describes as his struggle to understand impermanence and make peace with time’s relentless passage.
-“I hope this music conveys my hope and my optimism because at the heart of it, I’m nothing if not a dreamer.”
-He premiered those songs to a cheering, packed house at a recent underground show in LA and, when he isn’t posting photos to social media from the studio or scenic hikes around Tennessee, he’s making plans to do more of the same.

 News & Updates